dharmab/dcs-campaigns/theaters/calamity/README.md

 ### Structure

 The scenario uses DCT for the overall structure and ground missions.
-DCT is a proven stable framework used by a number of servers including Georgia At War and Flashpoint Levant, with a large amount of example code available for reference.
+DCT is a proven stable framework used by a number of servers such as Flashpoint Levant, with a large amount of example code available for reference.

 The scenario uses the Caucasus map.
 Caucasus is stable; objects do not move in DCS updates.
 It is also the best performing map in DCS world.